Minimization Over the Nonconvex Sparsity Constraint Using A Hybrid First-order method: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct two numerical experiments on synthetic data to exhibit the efficiency of our approach.
-In the first experiment, we test the $\ell_p$-ball projection problems.
-The second experiment is to test our proposed algorithm on sparse signal recovery problems \cite{Figueiredo07,oymak2017sharp}, which is to recover sparse signal from linear measurements.
-All codes are implemented in Python and run on a laptop with Intel Core CPU i7-7500U at 2.7GHz×4 and 8GB of main memory.
+In this section, we conduct several numerical experiments both on synthetic data and real-world data to evaluate the performance of the proposed Algorithm \ref{alg.propose}.
+In the first experiment, we deliver numerical comparisons of our algorithm with an MM-type method \cite{yang2022towards} and two DC-type methods \cite{boob2020feasible,zeng2024frankwolfetype}, through testing the $\ell_p$-ball projection problem \cite{yang2022towards}.
+The second experiment is to test the proposed algorithm on sparse signal recovery problem \cite{oymak2017sharp}, which aims to recover sparse signals from linear measurements.
+In addition, we test the proposed algorithm on real-world image reconstruction problems.
+All codes are implemented in Python\footnote[1]{ \url{https://github.com/Optimizater/Hybrid-1st-order-Algorithm}} and run on a laptop with Intel Core CPU i9-13900K at 3.0GHz and 64GB of main memory.